-While Jessica Newcomb is your career coach, as an Aggie, you can also access resources through the TAMU Career Center.
+While Jessica Newcomb is your career coach, as an Aggie, you can also access resources through the Texas A&M University Career Center.
 You can use the HireAggies job board as well as job search tools like CareerShift to search for companies and contacts and InterviewStream to conduct mock interviews.

-Schedule an appointment with Senior Career Coordinator, Jessica Newcomb, to get started now!
+Schedule an appointment with Senior Career Coordinator, Jessica Newcomb, to get started.

 Graduates have access to resources free of charge, including: one-on-one advising, resume/CV assistance, networking, job search strategy, and online resources.
-To schedule a virtual appointment or call, contact Jessica Newcomb.
+To schedule a virtual appointment, contact Jessica Newcomb.